qiime2/docs/source/tutorials/longitudinal.rst

 8. ``model_summary.qzv`` contains a summary of the model parameters used by the supervised learning estimator, as described in the :doc:`sample classifier tutorial <sample-classifier>` for the equivalently named outputs from the ``classify-samples`` pipeline.

 So what does this all show us?
 In the ECAM dataset that we are testing here, we see that MAZ scores are suppressed in Cesarean-delivered subjects in the second year of life, compared to vaginally born subjects (See ``volatility-plots.qzv``).
 Several important sequence variants exhibit reduced frequency during this time frame, suggesting involvement in delayed maturation of the Cesarean cohort (See ``clustermap.qzv``).
-(This tutorial example does not have a ``random-state`` set so local results may vary slightly)

 Note that none of the results presented so far actually confirm a statistical difference between groups.
 Want to take this analysis to the next level (with multivariate statistical testing)?
 Use the MAZ scores (or possibly ``predictions``) as input metrics (dependent variables) in linear mixed effects models (as described above).